yarmout/iOS101-Prework/README.md

 Describe any challenges encountered while building the app.

-- Initially, it was unclear how to open the utilities panel in Xcode, but this was resolved with a quick Google search.
+- Initially, I was not sure how to open the utilities panel in Xcode, but this was resolved with a quick Google search.

 ## License